What are the Differences in Industrial Chain Grades?

 - Safety applications

-Since this type of chain is often used on trucks, it is also known as Transport chain, Truckers chain, or Binder chain.
-Even though this chain is extremely strong, Grade 70 chain is not rated for overhead lifting.
+Since this type of heavy-duty chain is often used on trucks, it is also known as a Transport chain, Truckers chain, or Binder chain.
+It is recommended to be mindful of transport chain grades when using them.
+Even though this chain is extremely strong, the Grade 70 chain is not rated for overhead lifting.
+So use hardware with transport chain grades with caution.

-Grade 80 chain has a maximum working load limit range of 3,500 to 47,700 lbs.
+Grade 80 chain working load limit ranges between 3,500 to 47,700 lbs at the maximum.
 It also meets the ASTM’s (American Society of Testing and Materials) standards for overhead lifting as it can be elongated by at least 20 percent before fracturing.
 In addition, to use in overhead lifting applications as a sling component, Grade 80 can be used for:

 Grade 80 is also commonly called Alloy Chain and is available from Elite Sales in ranging sizes with a black lacquer finish manufactured to NACM (National Association of Chain Manufacturers) specifications for safety and overhead lifting usage.